idcrosby/website/content/blog/devsecops.md

 author = "Ian Crosby"
-title = "DevOps, the Sec is silent" date = "2022-01-31" description = "Initial post for testing purposes." tags = [
+title = "DevOps, the Sec is silent" date = "2022-01-31" description = "Why Security has always been a part of DevOps." tags = [
     "test",
 ]